Whitehead Institute for biomedical Research

 Director Human Stem Cell Facility

 Maya is originally from Almaty Kazakhstan.
 She obtained her PhD in Stem Cell Biology at Moscow Medical Genetics Institute, investigating human diseases using genetically engineered mouse embryonic stem cells (ESCs).
 During her postdoctoral training with Neal First at University of Wisconsin-Madison, Maya worked with bovine ESCs and by 1999, she had cloned two calves from fibroblasts by using nuclear transfer technology.
 From 2001-2003, Maya worked at BresaGen, Inc., where she studied Parkinson’s disease using ESCs.
 From 2003-2004, Maya was a Senior Research Scientist at University of Georgia-Athens working on genetic stability of human ESCs.
 In August 2005, Maya joined Whitehead Institute to open the first Human Stem Cell Laboratory at MIT.
 In close collaboration with the Jaenisch Lab, Maya has since then studied ESC biology and neurodegenerative diseases using human ESCs and iPSCs that she routinely and in large numbers generates for various labs.
 Besides her work at the Whitehead, for 11 years and until her passing away, Maya had been the sole caregiver for her mom who was diagnosed with Parkinson’s disease.
 She had learned Parkinson Disease from inside and out.
-Maya belongs to ancient Turkish ethnicity named Uyghurs, who are oppressed now in their homeland by Chinese government.
+Maya belongs to the ancient Turkish ethnicity named Uyghurs, who are oppressed.
 Maya is an activist and spends her spare time to advocate for human rights of her people.

 Styliani (Stella) Markoulaki